Your stepsClick on the steps to expand or collapse. Expand All Steps (+)

 - Historical development

-See the resource Moving from reading to writing: how to think for information on how to use your sources to establish themes and find connections.
+See the resource How to think: moving from research to writing for information on how to use your sources to establish themes and find connections.

 Using the organizational patterns previously identified, plan your literature review.
-See Organizing your research: The outline approach to get started.
+See Organizing your research: the outline approach (DOC) to get started.

 C. Develop a thesis